How to Choose the Right Type of Access Control for Your Business

 How to Monitor and Report on Changing Access Policy

-With an access control, it’s important to monitor the users that have access to your network.
+With access control, it’s important to monitor the users that have access to your network.
 Keeping track of who has access to your resources can help you identify security gaps that need to be addressed immediately.
 It can also help you keep track of who is using your network at any given time, which can be especially helpful for reporting suspicious activity or a security vulnerability.

 A key component of your access control system is authentication, which uses credentials to identify and authenticate users.
 This can include passwords, pins, security tokens, biometric scans, and other methods that ensure a valid user is gaining access to your system.